FrozenPeak0701/frozenpeak0701.github.io/_posts/2024-3-10-complex-analysis-notes.md

  \ \frac{\partial u}{\partial y} = -\frac{\partial v}{\partial x}$$ (equivalent to $\frac{\partial f}{\partial \overline{z}} = 0$)\\
 $f = u + iv$, f is complex differentiable at a complex point iff(if and only if) the partials of u and v satisfy the Cauchy-Riemann equations at that point.

+A function that is analytic i.e. has a power series expansion at every point on $\Omega$ is also holomorphic here.
+The reverse is also true.